• Skip to primary navigation

 QR codes are two-dimensional bar codes that you can generate online free and download a supplied digital file for printing or sending to your business card printer.
 Although you can do this free online, paid services offer more options.

-A QR code can be scanned by any smartphone equipped the QR app.
+A QR code can be scanned by any smartphone equipped with the QR app.
 The code can contain a web URL, a YouTube video, email address and message or any other scannable web address.
 Some people add a QR code to the back of their business card.

 Business Card Tips